stockparfait/experiments/distribution/README.md

 subsequent "excuse" that it was a "10-sigma event" which, obviously, "should never happen".

-Obviously, we don't need to worry about the p-value, as it is clearly ridiculously small.
+Clearly, the hypothesis that daily log-profits are normally distributed must be ejected out of the Solar system with the speed of a black hole plasma jet, as the p-value for the rejection is subatomically small.

 As a side note, I momentarily switched to the standard deviation (a.k.a.
 _sigma_) just to relate the result back to the "stardand" and often